1. WHO ARE WE?

 We may arrange that card or payment data you submit in support or a membership application or subscription is stored for the purpose of processing your application, initiating your membership and collecting your subscription fees if your initial application is successful (or if you are put on to a membership waiting list, please note that this data may be stored for later use to initiate your membership and subscription).

 the purpose of processing any future payments that you make as a member for additional goods and services.
 We will store this data in accordance with our legal obligations under applicable law and only for so long as legally permitted.

 You may choose to opt-out of us holding your card or payment data although this means that you will need to re-supply us with card/ payment details to initiate your membership subscription or for the purpose of making any future purchases.

 or log-in which enables you to access certain restricted parts of our website, you are responsible for doing everything you reasonably can to keep these details secret.
 You must not to share your password or log-in details with anyone else.

 Unfortunately, the transmission of information over the internet or public communications networks can never be completely secure.
 We will take appropriate technical and organisational security measures to protect the personal data that you submit to us against unauthorised/unlawful access or loss, destruction or damage, although we cannot 100% guarantee the security of data that you provide to us online.

-- YOUR DATA PROTECTION RIGHTS
+9. YOUR DATA PROTECTION RIGHTS

 Subject to applicable law, you may have the following rights in relation to your personal data:

 • The right to request access to, or copies of, your personal data that we process.

-The right to request correction of any inaccuracies in your personal data or to have data erased.
+• The right to request correction of any inaccuracies in your personal data or to have data erased.

-The right to object, on legitimate grounds, to the processing of your personal data.
+• The right to object, on legitimate grounds, to the processing of your personal data.

 • The right to ask us not to process your personal data either for marketing purposes or where the processing of your personal data is causing unwarranted damage or distress.

 • The right to data portability.

 If you wish to exercise any of these rights please contact us as described in the CONTACT section below.
 Any access request may be subject to a small fee to meet our costs.
 We may also need to ask you for further information to verify your identity before we can respond to any request.